 AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION BRS-MEAS- Secretariat of the Basel, Rotterdam and Stockholm Conventions YES SDGs 12.4, 12.5 The Budget Activity Fact Sheets have been revised to indicate how proposed activities contribute to the 2030 Agenda.
 Adjustments have been considered for the 2018-2019 biennium and subject to the approval by Parties to the Conventions.
 DESA - Department for Economic and Social Affairs YES SDG 17 Annual sessions of the High level political forum on SD; SDGs/SD partnerships platforms, ECESA Plus; SG Reports.
-N/A DFS - Department of Field Support YES 3.9, 4.7, 6.1-6.4, 7.2, 7.3, 9.4, 9.a, 11.2, 11.4, 11.7, 11.b, 12.2-12.5, 13.2, 13.3, 15.1, 15.5, 15.7, 15.8, 17.18, 17.19.
-P Budget allocation is related to mandates to reduce the missions' environmental impact.
-FAO - Food and Agriculture Organisation of the UN YES Strategic Objectives aligned with SDG targets and indicators.
+N/A DFS - Department of Field Support YES SDGs 3.9, 4.7, 6.1-6.4, 7.2, 7.3, 9.4, 9.a, 11.2, 11.4, 11.7, 11.b, 12.2- 12.5, 13.2, 13.3, 15.1, 15.5, 15.7, 15.8, 17.18, 17.19.
+Scorecard-based environmental performance management of the field missions.
+Budget allocation is related to mandates to reduce the missions' environmental impact.
+FAO - Food and Agriculture Organisation of the UN YES SDGs 2.4, 2.5, 6.4, 12.1, 12.3, 12.5, 14.4, 14.6, 14.7, 15.3, 15.6 Strategic Objectives aligned with SDG targets and indicators.
 Changes to consolidate the headquarters' structure so as to elevate and strengthen FAO's work on climate change, SDGs and statistics require a cost of USD 1.86 million, which will be covered by savings arising during 2016-17 from streamlining of administrative services.
 Therefore, the structural changes are budget neutral, that is, they are accommodated within the approved 2016-17 budgetary appropriation and do not require additional resources, and therefore are within the authority of Council to approve.
-ICAO- International Civil Aviation Organisation YES SDGs 3.9, 12.a, 12.5, 13, 15.b, SDG 17 Strategic Framework 2016-2025 explicitly builds on the SDGs.
-ICAO's current five Strategic Objectives contribute to 13 out of the 17 SDGs, among which the ICAO's Environmental work programme contributes to 10 SDGs.
-N/A IFAD - International Fund for Agricultural Development YES SDGs 2.4, 2.5, 6.4, 12.1, 12.3, 12.5, 14.4, 14.6, 14.7, 15.3, 15.6 Strategic Objectives and related activities are linked to relevant SDGs All IFAD investments will mainstream climate change by 2018.
+ICAO - International Civil Aviation Organisation YES SDGs 2, 3, 4, 5, 7, 8, 9, 10, 11, 12, 13, 15, 16, 17.
+ICAO Business Plan explicitly builds on the SDGs.
+ICAO's current five Strategic Objectives contribute to 15 out of the 17 SDGs, among which the ICAO's Environmental work programme contributes to 14 SDGs.
+Budget allocation is related to mandates to reduce the missions' environmental impact.
+IFAD - International Fund for Agricultural Development YES SDGs 2.4, 2.5, 6.4, 12.1, 12.3, 12.5, 14.4, 14.6, 14.7, 15.3, 15.6 Strategic Objectives and related activities are linked to relevant SDGs All IFAD investments will mainstream climate change by 2018.
 IFAD has formulated a 10-point climate mainstreaming plan to enhance climate resilience and environmental sustainability across all IFAD country strategies and investments.
+ILO - International Labour Organisation In progress Environmental Sustainability Action Plan for 2016-2017 has been adopted Funding allocation for environment- related activities is undertaken by concerned departments and field offices within their budget provisions.
+Specific funds for activities related to the environmental dimension of the SDGs are being explored.
+IMF - International Monetary Fund NO Informal Board meetings on IMF work on climate change held in September and November 2015.
+Managing Director's Statement on the Role of the Fund in Addressing Climate Change.
+N/A